oboekevin/oboekevin.github.io/about.md

 ---

 - Born & raised in Alexandria, Virginia.
-- Currently a sophomore CS major at the University of Pittsburgh.
+- Currently a senior CS major at the University of Pittsburgh.
 I'm also going after:
 	- Minor in French
-	- Minor in Linguistics
+	- Minor in Korean
-	- Certificate in ASL
 - Hobbies include:
 	- Color guard!
-Recently, I've been a member of Top Hats, Colts, and now Juxtaposition.
+Recently, I've been a member of Top Hats, Colts, Juxtaposition, and the Bluecoats.
 	- Origami--especially flowers.
 	- Language learning!
-Near-fluent in French, working on ASL & Korean.
+Near-fluent in French, working on Korean.